5 Things to Know About Francia Raisa's New BF Chris Adkins

 We're told the pair has been seeing each other for a couple months and they met with a little help from Yara Shahidi.
 "She is very happy with him," a source shared.

-So who is the lucky guy making the holiday season and beyond a bit more special?
+So who is the lucky guy making the holiday season and beyond a bit more special for the Hollywood star?
 Here are five fun facts about Chris.

 Instagram